SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/Clock_analog.md

 - In the *General* section, you can specify whether the current DataMiner time should be displayed (i.e. the time of the DataMiner Agent to which you are connected) or the local time.

   > [!NOTE]
-   > From DataMiner 10.3.8.0/10.4.0 onwards, a custom timezone option is also available.
-When a custom time zone is selected a Time Zone dropdown will become enabled and allow you to select any time zone. <!-- RN 36534 -->
+  > From DataMiner 10.3.8/10.4.0 onwards, you can now make the clock display the date and time in a specific time zone.
+To do so, select the *Custom time zone* option, and select a time zone from the *Time zone* selection box. <!-- RN 36534 -->

 In the *Component \> Layout* tab, the following options can be configured: